ICCS-ISAC/iccs-isac.github.io/pages/recommended-directives-guidelines.md

 - Guidance and official position of the jurisdiction is required to clarify the liability of the organisation with regards to maintenance of forked code.
 It needs to be determined ahead of a decision to fork an open source project  – is this obvious?
 Bigger question?
 Applies only to “core” code used by all?
   - Clarification required for this question: what is the scenario like?

-### Contribute to third party open source software projects

-The working group recommends that clear directives/guidelines identify the following:
+### Acquiring Custom Software

-- When acquiring custom software or procuring source code via 3rd party, source code and software must be obtained:
+- When acquiring custom software or procuring source code via 3rd party, the source code and custom software must be obtained:
   - under an open source licence of the jurisdiction’s choice; or
   - with sufficient rights for the jurisdiction to release it under terms and conditions of its choice.

+### Contribute to third party open source software projects

+The working group recommends that clear directives identify the following:

 - When using 3rd party open source software:
   - Employees are to:
     - use the software as is or with as minimal modifications as possible to reduce internal maintenance in the long run.